-- Expanding our existing commercial products, especially PancraGEN[®], ThyGeNEXT[®] and ThyraMIR[®], focusing on personalized medicine and early intervention related to cancer risk: - Accelerating the clinical development and commercialization of BarreGEN[®], our esophageal cancer risk classifier for Barrett's Esophagus, working with our recently developed Key Opinion Leaders ("KOL's") and expanding clinical studies to seek key reimbursement support while seeking partners to collaborate with us; - Implementation of automation and focus on improved operating efficiencies in the clinical laboratories to provide consistent superior quality testing and reporting at reduced costs; - Broadening coverage and reimbursement for our clinical tests including: - Initiating and expanding studies to demonstrate that our tests are effective; - Meeting standards necessary to be consistent with leading clinical guidelines; - Executing by our internal managed care team; - Collaborating with KOL's; and - Establishing payer relationship and in-network contracts serving our diagnostic customers. - Targeting synergistic product and service opportunities developed for our clinical customers for use by our pharmaceutical and biotech customers; - Developing and commercializing other related first-line clinical assays and expanding our service offerings such as PanDNA[®], a DNA only version of PancraGEN[®], and markers for aggressive thyroid cancer; - Expanding our commercial sales staff rationally, while supporting our products with high quality data and studies; - Exploring partnering opportunities to acquire new technologies; - Expanding our bioinformatics data collected (currently from over 60,000 patients), utilizing registries to improve our assays and leveraging our data with potential collaborators; - Expanding internationally; and - Expanding our average contract revenue from pharmaceutical and biotech customers by growing our services and product offerings while providing dependable and timely service and unique solutions.
+- Expanding our existing commercial products, especially PancraGEN[®], ThyGeNEXT[®] and ThyraMIR[®], focusing on personalized medicine and early intervention related to cancer risk: - Accelerating the clinical development and commercialization of BarreGEN[®], our esophageal cancer risk classifier for Barrett's Esophagus, working with our recently developed Key Opinion Leaders ("KOL's") and expanding clinical studies to seek key reimbursement support while seeking partners to collaborate with us; - Implementation of automation and focus on improved operating efficiencies in the clinical laboratories to provide consistent superior quality testing and reporting at reduced costs; - Broadening coverage and reimbursement for our clinical tests including: - o Initiating and expanding studies to demonstrate that our tests are effective; - Meeting standards necessary to be consistent with leading clinical guidelines; - o Executing by our internal managed care team; - Collaborating with KOL's; and - Establishing payer relationship and in-network contracts serving our diagnostic customers. - Developing and commercializing other related first-line clinical assays and expanding our service offerings such as PanDNA[®], a DNA only version of PancraGEN[®], and markers for aggressive thyroid cancer; - Expanding our commercial sales staff rationally, while supporting our products with high quality data and studies; - Exploring partnering opportunities to acquire new technologies; and - Expanding our bioinformatics data collected (currently from over 60,000 patients), utilizing registries to improve our assays and leveraging our data with potential collaborators.